RealEstateCore/rec/ACKNOWLEDGEMENTS.md

 * @ektrah
 * Chris Bupp (@cbupp)

+If you are not included on this list but feel that you have made contributions, do not hesitate to remind us to add you.
+Email dev@realestatecore.io with a brief description of the contribution.

-If you are included on this list and would like to be removed, please reach out to dev@realestatecore.io
+Similarly, if you are included on this list and would like to be removed, please reach out to dev@realestatecore.io.

 ## Reused Software